 1.4 Observation time

-The measurement should represent typical modulation of the programme material of the broadcasting station.
-The observation time should be at least 15 min or in some cases one hour may be required to be sure to measure representative programme material.
+The observation time should be at least 15 min.
+In some cases one hour or even longer may be required to be sure to measure programme material that leads to maximum values for frequency deviation and multiplex power.

 2 Required conditions for measurements